-If on the other hand an access violation occurs, the OS will announce an error-in Unix, referred to as a segmentation fault-and kill the process, i.e. remove it from the process table.
+If on the other hand an access violation occurs, the OS will announce an error-in Unix (Linux, MacOS etc.), referred to as a segmentation fault-and kill the process, i.e. remove it from the process table.

 For example, considering the following code: